HubSpot/hubspot-project-actions/README.md

 ---

-Use these composable actions to upload, deploy, and test your Developer Projects in HubSpot.
-These actions are modular so you can organize them into a flow that best suits your needs.
+Use these composable actions to upload, deploy, and test your HubSpot Developer Projects.
+These actions are modular so you can arrange them into a workflow that best suits your needs.

 Don't know where to start?
 Follow the usage guide below to set up a basic flow to upload your project into your HubSpot account.